andreipfeiffer/css-in-js/README.md

 ### Goober

-A really light-weight solution, not very popular, but with a load of features.
+A very light-weight solution, with a loads of features.

 Version: __`2.0`__ | Maintained by [Cristian Bote](https://twitter.com/cristianbote_) | Launched in __2019__ | [View Docs](https://goober.js.org/) | ... [back to Overview](#overview)